TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

     | Channels      | Up to 7.1 ch      | Up to 7.1 ch      |
     | Sampling Freq.| 96 kHz            | 192 kHz           |
     | Resolution    | -                 | Up to 24-bit      |

-    Advanced Audio Coding (AAC) is an audio coding standard for lossy digital audio compression.
-Designed to be the successor of the MP3 format, AAC generally achieves higher sound quality than MP3 at the same bit rate.

 ??? example "JSON - [CLICK TO EXPAND]"